 The vibrant tissue paper and the twigs in today’s fall tree craft allows kids to explore the colours and textures of the Autumn.

-To make your twig and tissue paper fall tree craft, you’ll need:
+Supplies for twig and tissue paper fall tree craft:

 - Fall coloured Tissue Paper (cut into 2.5 inch squares)